petzval/btferret/README.md

 To program other HID devices,
 use keyboard.c/py/txt as a starting point.
 The characteristics that need to be modified are Report Map, and possibly the size of Report1.
 Leave everything else the same.
+For example, the mouse.c/py programs emulate an HID mouse.

 Full information is available here, but some of it applies to a Classic HID device, rather